PjgZSK/learn/opengl/helloTriangle.md

 * graphics pipeline :
     1. transforming 3d coordinates to 2d coordinates
     2. transforming 2d coordinates into actual colored pixels
-* the graphics pipeline can divIDed into serveral steps where each steps requires the output of previous step as its input
+* the graphics pipeline can divided into serveral steps where each steps requires the output of previous step as its input

 ## shader